satsolvercomplexity/hcs/data.md

 </table>

 ## Feature Clusters
-In the following tables, we list the representative feature and its parent cluster for predicting solving time and classification of an instance into its category.
+In the following table, we list the representative feature and its parent cluster for predicting solving time and classification of an instance into its category.

 <table>
 {% assign header = "**Feature** | **Cluster**" | split: "|" %}